UK Council for Psychotherapy

 Therapy for Depression in London, Depression Therapy London - depression help, help depression, depression support, depression treatment, treatments for depression, treating depression, cure depression, depression cures, cures for depression, wellbeing & well-being

 Depression Therapy Ups & downs, slumps, low points in human life are inevitable.
 How others, our culture, and us respond to depression impacts upon us.
 Depression can hold a huge taboo for some.
 There can be a stigma attached to needing or asking for depression help as if somehow we should suffer alone or seek solace in unhelpful habits or addictions.
 Depression may be sometimes so medicalised, that the person inside experiencing this gets overlooked.
 (Medication can help some people with depression yet can camouflage underlying factors.)
 We can all get depressed from time to time, and when we are, nothing can feel worse than someone (although well meaning) telling us to cheer up, putting pressure on us to always stay positive through toxic positivity, change our attitude, keep busy, start living, that we should be grateful.
 Sometimes before we can get in touch with the things that support our happiness, wellbeing, flexibility, we may need to let our depression pass.
 Fragile human beings that we are, we are all susceptible & vulnerable to depression, each person has a set of reactions impacting their spirits and we may be seeking depression support.
 It can seem as if layers, waves of depression come upon us and for others be more like a constant companion with little respite.
 It can be as if we are surrounded by a stifling, suffocating fog that sits around us - feeling blue or feeling nothing.
 Our depression can casts a long shadow over us, and can be like a big weight on our shoulders.
 We can feel utterly alone, blame ourselves, unable to receive comfort from others or comfort our self.
 Some may have tried to cure depression on the surface, yet underlying issues may remain.
-So I am interested in understanding, exploring with you exactly what it is you are experiencing, how it's like for you, alongside supporting you in finding, facilitating your own way through your depression - however long it takes, so it doesn't dominate your life so much where health is viewed as one - not separated out to mental health, physical health, emotional health, etc. (see also Body, Feelings, Mind Connection, Self-Regulation).
+So I am interested in understanding, exploring with you exactly what it is you are experiencing, how it's like for you, alongside supporting you in finding, facilitating your own way through your depression - however long it takes, so it doesn't dominate your life so much where health is viewed as one - not separated out to mental health, physical health, emotional health, etc. (see also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation).
 Therapy for depression, depression treatment or counselling for depression takes into consideration your individual circumstances.
 (See Depression Help, Depression Treatment, Depression Cure)

 Depression is also smaller than you.
 Always, it is smaller than you, even when it feels vast.
 It operates within you, you do not operate within it.
 It may be a dark cloud passing across the sky but - if that is the metaphor - you are the sky.
 You were there before it.
 And the cloud can't exist without the sky, but the sky can exist without the cloud.
 Matt Haig